Last Updated on October 5, 2023

 - Your cat is trapped

 Your cat may be stuck in a tree, on the roof, or be locked indoors.
 Sometimes cats come back after a few days, but in some cases, they need help to get back home.

 - The cat was inadvertently or intentionally moved to another area

 Sometimes cats are put into a civilian or service vehicle and are transported over long distances.
 Besides, sometimes cats become victims of intentional displacement (they are taken to a shelter).

 Sometimes a domestic cat can walk on its own, but some people “rescue” it, thinking it is lost.
 That’s why it’s very important to use an ID tag or get your cat chipped.

 - The cat is sick, wounded, or killed

 This is the most pessimistic scenario, but unfortunately, it does happen.
 Domestic unvaccinated cats can fall ill, be injured by other cats, or be killed by predators.
 If there are various predators in your area, be sure to consider this factor and take all the precautions.

-How Far Can a Cat Travel When Lost?
+How Far Do Cats Go When Lost?